 The lyrics to the song Hilferink provided seem a strange choice for a mother to sing to her child, or for that matter to a midwife.
 They’re written from the perspective of a mature woman who is “caught by longing…I have no respite…”.
 Hardly the kind of sentiment one would sing to one’s child to celebrate its health, or as a request to a midwife for forgiveness.
 The title of a folk song is usually the first line, so I googled “Mama cind m-o leganat” and came up with 4 versions of the song, the last being the version supplied by Hilferink.
 Two of these identify the song as a doina; a lament.

 The website below translates Joc de Leagane as “Cradle Song” [not Cradle Dance], labels the song a lullaby, and offers a slightly different translation;

 Clearly the song is a doina*, lamenting all the sorrow carried through at least two generations of women.
 It’s also believable as a lullaby, sung to calm an infant while a worried mother consoles herself.
 Mothers know that a child is most vulnerable in the first year – its survival is cause for celebration, and who better to celebrate with than the midwife?
-Given the new-to-me discovery of the sărbătoarea nepoatelor in Kligman’s book, the song also makes sense as but one of many women would sing in a shared celebration of their womanhood and their harsh lot in life.
+Given the new-to-me discovery of the sărbătoarea nepoatelor in Kligman’s book, the song also makes sense as but one song of many that women would sing in a shared celebration of their womanhood and commiseration for their harsh lot in life.